OLIMEX/GateMateA1-EVB/SOFTWARE/dirtyJtag/README.txt

 dirtyJtag.uf2 is the binary we load on every GateMateA1-EVB, it allows to program the board via tools lile openFPGALoad

+Notice!
+By default, on a brand-new device you don't need to perform the steps below, they are listed just as information or in case you overwrote the pico-dirtyJtag!

 If you have overwritten it, you can find the binary here to restore it.

 1. To download dirtyJtag.uf2, first put RP2040 in bootloader mode: